mailpace/outgoer/README.md

 - `docker pull mailpace/outgoer:v1`
 - `docker run -p 8080:8080 --env CONFIG_VAR="abc" mailpace/outgoer:v1`

 # Configuration

-See examples/configuration for example configurations.
+See [examples/configuration]() for example configurations.

+# Metrics

+There is a Prometheus endpoint for metrics available by default on at `/metrics' on port `8080`.
+See /dashboards for an example Grafana dashboard.

+There is a Dashboard to view the current queue available at `/dash` on port `8080`.

 # Who, what why